microsoft/planetary-computer-apis/README.md

 > ./scripts/server
 ```

-This will bring up the development database, STAC API, and Tiler.
+This will bring up the development database, STAC API, Tiler, Azure Functions, and other services.

 #### Testing and and formatting